scanback/docs/papers/index.md

 In addition to the subject matter, the dissertation deploys *sophisticated statistical analysis methods later used within Tellusant*.
 In particular, structural equation modeling.

-*The awarding of the doctorate is not only based on a well-defended dissertation.
-There are several other papers that each partially fulfil the doctoral requirements.*
+> *The awarding of the doctorate is not only based on a well-defended dissertation.
+There are several other required papers that each partially fulfills the doctoral award requirements.*

 #### [Staffan Canback (1997): *Critique of Thesis by T.H.
 Klier Michigan State.* Henley Business School](Canback-Critique-of-Thesis-by-T.H.-Klier-Michigan-State.pdf)
 This was the first required working paper.
 By writing a critique, we learned how to structure our own dissertations.